Skip to main content

 Finance might be popular but, if you can afford it, buying a new car outright with cash seems the obvious choice – after all, the car will be yours from the outset and you won’t have to pay any interest nor worry about any restrictions.
 But as we’ll dig into a little later, even if you do have the cash, it’s still worth checking out what financing deals are available.

-Bear in mind also that with a cash purchase, your money is immediately tied up in the vehicle you buy.
+Also bear in mind that - with a cash purchase - your money is immediately tied up in the vehicle you buy.
 With a PCP deal, you could invest the money you would have otherwise spent, then benefit from interest on it before making the final balloon payment.
 Of course, whether this approach is right for you depends on the finance terms offered and the interest you can get on your savings.

 Finance deals do have drawbacks.
 In most cases, you won’t own the car during the agreement, which means you can’t sell it, will need to stay within agreed mileage limits and will be responsible for damage if you decide to return the car at the end of the agreement.